vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![RM_3_ORWCV1_COVERSHEET_LIST](images/RM_3_ORWCV1_COVERSHEET_LIST.png)

-an RPC that tells CPRS what to show.
-Just like VISTA, the VICS Server supports different coversheet configurations for different users but now the settings are maintained nationally in one place, in a _Parameter Service_.
-Such centralization of preferences, permissions and settings is key feature of VICS.
+an RPC that tells CPRS what to show in its _coversheet_.
+Just like VISTA, the VICS Server supports different coversheet configurations for different users in a _Parameter Service_.
+This service could manage the preferences, permissions and settings of all CPRS users in the VA.

 __TODO__: go through any Allergy, Problem, Vital called in this first sequence up to coversheet.